 The beach quickly because famous for its iconic Haystack Rocks which marked it out as one of the most unusual beaches on the West Coast.
 In 1846, a cannon from the US Navy schooner Shark washed ashore just north of Arch Cape, a few miles to the south of the community.
 The schooner hit land while attempting to cross the Columbia Bar, also known as the "Graveyard of the Pacific."
 The cannon, rediscovered in 1898, eventually inspired a name change for the growing community.

 The town is now named as one of the top 100 art towns in Northern America, and is home to a plethora of pretty Victorian cottages turned art galleries, museums and an ideal hiking destination.

 Suggested itinerary featuring Cannon Beach

-Our itineraries will give you suggestions for what is possible when you travel in Cannon Beach, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Cannon Beach, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Cannon Beach